chef/chef-web-docs/content/chef_compliance_phase.md

 1. Add `node['audit']['compliance_phase'] = true` to your cookbook attributes file.
 1. Remove the `audit cookbook` from your ['run-list']({{< relref "run_lists.md" >}}).
-1. [optional] Add `cli` to the reporter in your cookbook attributes file, which enables a chef-client cli feature that mimics InSpec command line output, so you can see your system's compliance status.
-For example:

-      ```ruby
-      default['audit']['reporter'] = 'chef-automate', 'cli'
-      ```

 1. On your next Chef Infra Client run, you should see the Compliance Phase results.